Accommodated Testing Information

-- In order for students to be eligible to take accommodated tests in the Disability Support Services (DSS) office, they must be officially registered with the DSS office.
-Refer to the Documentation Requirements webpage for information on the DSS registration process.
+- In order for students to be eligible to take accommodated tests in the Student Accessibility Services (SAS) office, they must be officially registered with the SAS office.
+Refer to the Documentation Requirements webpage for information on the SAS registration process.

-- Registered students who would like to take an accommodated test in the DSS office are required to schedule each test using the online STUDENT REQUEST FOR ACCOMMODATED TESTING FORM.
+- Registered students who would like to take an accommodated test in the SAS office are required to schedule each test using the online accommodated testing form.

-- Completed STUDENT REQUEST FOR ACCOMMODATED TESTING FORMS should be submitted at least three (3) business days in advance of the date/time of the student’s test.
-If a student is unable to meet the three (3) day deadline, they should contact DSS staff member as soon as possible, to request an exception to the three (3) day rule.
+- Students are encouraged to complete the accommodated testing form least three (3) business days in advance of the date/time of the student’s test.
+If a student is unable to meet the three (3) day deadline, they should complete the accommodated testing form as soon as possible and contact a SAS staff member .

-- If additional approved accommodations are needed during testing (such as use of a computer, reader, assistive technology, or scribe), it should be indicated on the STUDENT REQUEST FOR ACCOMMODATED TESTING FORM.
+- If additional approved accommodations are needed during testing (such as the use of a computer, reader, assistive technology, or scribe), it should be indicated on the accommodated testing form.

 - The instructor should indicate the materials the student is allowed to use during the test.
 Otherwise, additional materials will not be permitted.